globerhofer/HIPAA-policies/source/sections/configuration_management_policy.md

 # Configuration Management Policy

-Catalyze standardizes and automates configuration management through the use of Salt scripts as well as documentation of all changes to production systems and networks.
-Salt automatically configures all Catalyze systems according to established and tested policies, and is used as part of our Disaster Recovery plan and process.
+Catalyze standardizes and automates configuration management through the use of Chef/Salt scripts as well as documentation of all changes to production systems and networks.
+Chef and Salt automatically configure all Catalyze systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.

 ## Applicable Standards from the HITRUST Common Security Framework